P3NTUG0/toomanyorigins/README.md

 # TooManyOrigins
 Made by Pug, Omniv and Pepsi

 This is the GitHub repository for the TooManyOrigins addon for the Origins mod.
-You are able to read the source code for the project here as well as having a cup of coffee for your troubles of coming here.
+You are able to read the source code for the project here as well as have a cup of coffee for your troubles of coming here.

 If you have found a bug or you just want to suggest a feature you are able to do so [here](https://github.com/MerchantPug/toomanyorigins/issues).